EdgeCaseZA/FeedStoreAPI/documentation.md

 #### 1.3.5 API Evolution - Non Breaking Changes

-- The Fusion back office feed-client configuration allows for an indicator `AlwaysSendFullListingAddress` to be set per Client per Agency.
+- The Fusion back office feed-client configuration allows for an indicator `AlwaysSendFullListingAddress` to be set per Client.
 If this indicator is set to `true`, the Address Node's three address attributes and the two scheme attributes will always be present.
 It is up to the client then to ensure that the address is not shown if `addressHidden` is `true`.
 See [7.4.1.5 Address Node](#7415-addressNode) for details.